Properties of the Intrinsic Flat Distance: Introduction

-While it is not necessary, students reading this paper are encouraged to read Burago-Burago-Ivanov's textbook \cite{BBI} which provides a thorough background in Gromov-Hausdorff convergence and also to read the authors joint paper with Wenger \cite{SorWen2}.
-Those who would like to understand the Geometric Measure Theory more deeply should read Morgan's textbook \cite{Morgan-text} or Fanghua Lin's textbook \cite{Lin-Yang-GMT-text} and then the work of Ambrosio-Kirccheim \cite{AK}.
-We review all theorems applied in this paper in the review section.
+This paper attempts to be completely self contained, providing all necessary background material within the paper.
+However, students reading this paper are encouraged to read Burago-Burago-Ivanov's award winning textbook \cite{BBI} which provides a thorough background in Gromov-Hausdorff convergence and also to read the second author's joint paper with Wenger \cite{SorWen2} and the second author's recent paper \cite{Sormani-AA}.
+Those who would like to understand the Geometric Measure Theory more deeply should read Morgan's textbook \cite{Morgan-text} or Fanghua Lin's textbook \cite{Lin-Yang-GMT-text} and then the work of Ambrosio-Kirchheim \cite{AK}.

-\subsection{Acknowledgements:}
+{\bf{Acknowledgements:}}

-I am grateful to Lars Andersson, Luigi Ambrosio, Toby Colding, Misha Gromov, Gerhardt Huisken, Tom Ilmanen, Jim Isenberg, Blaine Lawson, Paul Yang and Shing-Tung Yau for their interest in the Intrinsic Flat distance and invitations to visit their universities and to attend Oberwolfach.
-We discussed many interesting applications and I hope this paper provides the properties required to explore these possibilities.
-I appreciate Maria Gordina for assisting with some of the details regarding metric measure spaces and always being available when needed.
-I would especially like to thank the doctoral students Jorge Basilio (CUNY), Sajjad Lakzian(CUNY), Raquel Perales (SUNYSB) and Jim Portegies (NYU) for actively participating in the CUNY Geometric Measure Theory Reading Group while this paper was being written.
-Their careful presentations of Ambrosio-Kirchheim and deep questions lead to many interesting ideas.
+We are grateful to Luigi Ambrosio, Toby Colding, Jozef Dodziuk, Carolyn Gordon, Misha Gromov, Gerhard Huisken, Tom Ilmanen, Jim Isenberg, J\"urgen Jost, Blaine Lawson, Fanghua Lin, Bill Minicozzi, Paul Yang and Shing-Tung Yau for their interest in the Intrinsic Flat distance and invitations to visit their universities and to attend Oberwolfach.
+We discussed many interesting applications and we hope this paper provides the properties required to explore these possibilities.
+We appreciate Maria Gordina for early assistance with some of the details regarding metric measure spaces.
+We would especially like to thank the Jorge Basilio, Sajjad Lakzian and Raquel Perales for actively participating in the CUNY Geometric Measure Theory Reading Seminar with us while this paper was first being written.
+Their presentations of Ambrosio-Kirchheim's work and deep questions lead to many interesting ideas.
+The first author would like to thank the Max Planck Institute for Mathematics in the Sciences for its hospitality.
+The second author would like to thank Cavalletti, Ketterer and Munn for the invitation to present this paper in a series of talks at the {\em Winter School for Optimal Transport} at the Hausdorff Institute in Bonn.
+This lead to many exciting discussions with Shouhei Honda, Nicola Gigli, Yashar Memarian and Tapio Rajala concerning potential future applications combining this work with their results.